 The Legacy of Henry Plantagenet

-Nicholas Vincent celebrates the founder of the Plantagenet dynasty who was crowned December 19th 1154.
+Nicholas Vincent celebrates the founder of the Plantagenet dynasty.

 December 19th, 1154: a reddish haired, quick-tempered and hyper-active young man was crowned at Westminster Abbey as King Henry II.
 For the previous twenty years, under the reign of the usurper Stephen, the Anglo-Norman realm had been plunged into a civil war fought out between the adherents of Stephen and those of Henry’s mother, the Empress Matilda.
 Northern England had been seized by the Scots.
 The Welsh had made substantial advances in the West.
 Normandy, linked to the English crown since the Conquest of 1066, had been entirely abandoned by King Stephen.
 England itself had been partitioned between warring baronial factions, each with its own competing and still unresolved claims to land, castles and local power.

 Although in December 1154, Henry was generally recognised as the legitimate claimant to the throne, most notably by the English Church, his accession was fraught with perils.
 Among the Anglo-Norman aristocracy there were many who saw Henry as an outsider: an Angevin princeling, descended via his father, Count Geoffrey Plantagenet of Anjou, from a dynasty that had long been regarded as the principal rival on Normandy’s southern frontier.
 King Stephen had left a legitimate son, William Earl Warenne, still living in 1154, and Henry himself had two younger brothers who might well have disputed his claims to succeed to all his family’s lands and titles.
 Asked some years before to judge Henry’s chances of success, St Bernard of Clairvaux is said to have predicted of Henry that ‘from the Devil he came, and to the Devil he will surely go’.